krischer/instaseis/doc/database_repacking.rst

   performance.
 Running this more than one time will keep transposing the data arrays.
 * The merged layout.
 Conversion can take a very long time.
-Compression is also able to save a bit of space.
+Compression is also able to save quite a bit of space.

 .. code-block:: bash